Archaeology Day at the Deering Estate

-In celebration of the 2018 Florida Archaeology Month, "Heritage at Risk," the Deering Estate will host its 6th annual Archaeology Day on Saturday, March 10th, from 10:00 a.m. to 4:00 p.m.
-Activities and programs for the entire family include hands-on activities and walking tours of the Estate's unique natural areas.
-Admission is reduced to $7 for ages 4 & older.
-The Deering Estate is located at 16701 SW 72nd Avenue in Palmetto Bay.
+In celebration of the 2019 Florida Archaeology Month, "Making Collections Accessible," and the 90th anniversary of Miami-Dade Parks, the Deering Estate will host its 7th annual Archaeology Day on Saturday, March 2, from 10 a.m. to 4 p.m.
+Programs for the entire family include a variety of hands-on activities and walking tours of the Estate's unique natural areas.
+General admission for adults is reduced to $10 and children (ages 4-14) $7.

 Every March, statewide programs and events celebrating Florida Archaeology Month are designed to encourage Floridians and visitors to learn more about the archaeology and history of the state, and to preserve these important parts of Florida's rich cultural heritage.
-This year's theme is dedicated to how sea level rise will affect important archaeological sites and landmarks in Florida.
+This year's theme is dedicated to giving the general public access to historical information and artifacts.

-Walk down to the historic Boat Basin and learn about South Florida's past through fun, hands-on activities like "Decipher an Ancient Message," creating fossils to take home, and more!
+Walk down to the historic Boat Basin and learn about South Florida’s past through fun, hands-on activities like an ancient scavenger hunt, excavating chocolate chips, and more!
 Participants will be able to see real artifacts and learn about other archaeological sites from experts.
 Food and drink vendors will be available.

 Join our Interpretive Staff on a guided tour to hear the amazing history of the Richmond Cottage, the first hotel between Coconut Grove and Key West, and the Stone House, a tiny piece of Deering's beloved Barcelona recreated on Biscayne Bay.
 (45 minutes)